valeriiaanisimova/Markov_chains/README.md

 <h1 align="center">Markov Chains Text Generator 🧠</h1>

-This interactive web application leverages Markov chains to generate text sequences based on user-provided input.
-By analyzing the input text, the app predicts and produces coherent text that mirrors the style and structure of the original content.
-It's a practical demonstration of how probabilistic models can be applied to natural language processing tasks.
+This interactive web game uses Markov chains to control and predict the movement of the snake.
+Players can explore how probabilistic models influence gameplay, and experiment with different strategies to optimize movement and avoid collisions.
+It's a fun way to combine probability theory with game mechanics.